Tech-at-DU/React-Fundamentals-tutorial/P00-Setting-Up-React/content.md

 ### Run Your App

-Navigate into the project directory with:
+Navigate to the project directory with:

 > [action]
-> Navigate to into your project folder with:
+> Navigate to your project folder with:
 >
 ```bash
 cd sfpopos